In That Time of Their Lives — Jeremiah Norris (Colombia)

 Hal Hardin was the living embodiment of a Profile in Courage, a person who used his time with a public trust to demonstrate that primacy to the rule of law takes precedence over any political loyalty.
 He was a force multiplier to JFK’s clarion call to “Ask not” In a fitting tribute to a man guided by a moral courage that never wavered, he was named president—elect of an exclusive organization, the National Association of Former United States Attorney Generals.

-Or, how about Dona Shalala who was among the first to join the Peace Corps in 1962, working in Turkey to build an agricultural college.
+Or, how about Dona Shalala who was among the first to join the Peace Corps in 1962, working in Iran to build an agricultural college.
 She then went on to earn a Ph.
 D. from the Maxwell School of Citizenship and Public and Public Affairs at Syracuse University.
 In 1970, she began her academic career as a political science professor at Baruch College.
 After, she went on to became the tenth president of Hunter College, serving in that capacity until 1988.
 She next served as Chancellor of the University of Wisconsin until 1993, the first woman to lead a Big Ten Conference School and only the second women in the U. S. to head a major University.

 Following a year serving as Chair of the Children’s Defense Fund from 1992-93, she was nominated by then-president Clinton for the position of Secretary of Health and Human Services, serving in that role for eight years and becoming the nation’s longest serving HHS Secretary.
 After the end of the Clinton Administration in 2001, Dona went on to become the President of the University of Miami, a post she held until 2014.